wilsonespina/PORTFOLIO_WDI_PROJECT_4/README.md

 ### Wireframe and prototyping

-After finalising the intial concept, I wireframed the designs to help visualise the user experience journey and come up with the basic layouts for each page.
+After finalising the initial concept, I wire-framed the designs to help visualise the user experience journey and come up with the basic layouts for each page.
 I used Adobe Xd to both wireframe and prototype the concept, meaning that I had working button links.
 This made it easier to decide on what information was needed on each page.

 My intention was to create a fully mobile responsive app so that users would be able to both plan out and view their run data when being outside.
 Adobe Xd allows users to open up the wireframe designs on your mobile which aided in the design process.

 ![Wireframes](Readme_Files/images/AdobeXD_screenshot_05_12_17.jpg)
-> *Figure 3 - Wireframing and protyping on Adobe Xd*
+> *Figure 3 - Wire-framing and prototyping on Adobe Xd*

 ## FEATURES